-Career Day is an opportunity for students and employers to engage in meaningful conversations regarding current and future employment opportunities - full time, part-time, internship, and summer opportunities.
+Career Day is an opportunity for students and employers to engage in meaningful conversations regarding current and future employment opportunities - full time, part-time, internship, and volunteer opportunities as well as graduate school program opportunities.
 Career Day brings recruiters onto campus to meet with DelVal students from all majors.

 What should I bring?

 - A professional folder/binder with an appropriate number of resumes, e.g. if you plan on talking with 5 companies, bring 10-12 copies to be safe.